MJOAN/React-Scraper/README.md

 ## NYT React Search
 ### Overview

 Here I created a React-based rendition of the New York Times Article Search application using React components, helper/util functions, and the React mounting lifecycle to query and display articles based on user searches and built with Node, Express and MongoDB.
+Thanks to the Coding Boot Camp for template code.

 ### Process: